boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/chart-trendlines.md

 # Trendlines

-Trendline helps to know the general pattern or overall direction of the data in the chart widget.
-You can add more than one trendline to Cartesian charts except bar type series (Line, Column, Area, Spline) and stacked type of charts.
-You can add, edit, and delete trendlines.
+Trendlines help determine the general pattern or overall direction of the data in the chart widget.
+You can add more than one trendline to Cartesian charts, except for bar type series (Line, Column, Area, Spline) and stacked types of charts.
+You are able to add, edit, and delete trendlines.

 ## Add and edit trendline

-1. You can see the trendlines option under the `properties` tab of the applicable chart widgets.
+1. The trendlines option can be found under the `properties` tab of the applicable chart widgets.
 ![Trendline properties](/static/assets/visualizing-data/working-with-widgets/images/trendLine-properties.png)

-2. To add trendline, click the highlighted button.
+2. To add a trendline, click the highlighted button.
 ![Add button click](/static/assets/visualizing-data/working-with-widgets/images/add-trendLine.png)

-3. Now, the dialog will open as follows.
+3. A dialog will then open.
 ![Trendline dialog](/static/assets/visualizing-data/working-with-widgets/images/TrendLine-dialog.png)

-4. Click the `OK` button to add trendline in combination chart.
+4. Click the `OK` button to add the trendline in the combination chart.
 ![ok click](/static/assets/visualizing-data/working-with-widgets/images/click-ok-to-add-trendline.png)

-5. Now, chart renders as follows.
+5. The chart will render accordingly.
 ![Chart with trendline](/static/assets/visualizing-data/working-with-widgets/images/ChartTrendLines.png)

-6. To edit trendline, select the one to be edited and click the highlighted button.
+6. To edit a trendline, select the one to be edited and click the highlighted button.
 ![Edit trendline](/static/assets/visualizing-data/working-with-widgets/images/edit-trendLine.png)

-7. Again, trendline dialog window opens now.
+7. Once again, the trendline dialog window will open.
 ![Trendline dialog](/static/assets/visualizing-data/working-with-widgets/images/TrendLine-window.png)

 ### Legend text

-You can edit Trendline legend by `Legend Text` text box.
-By default, Legend Text renders based on Line type and Series name.
+You can edit the trendline legend in the `Legend Text` text box.
+By default, the Legend Text is rendered based on the Line type and Series name.

 ### Series

-You can change the series that shows the trendline by Series drop-down option.
+You can change the series that shows the trendline by selecting from the Series drop-down option.

 ### Line type

-You can select line type by Line Type drop-down option (`Linear, Exponential, Logarithmic, Power, and Polynomial`).
+The line type can be selected from the Line Type drop-down option (`Linear, Exponential, Logarithmic, Power, and Polynomial`).

 ### Line Width